A trial of the SEM Glove

 The primary objective of this study is to test if the SEM Glove system has an orthotic and/or long-term rehabilitative effect on hand grasp function in individuals with chronic incomplete tetraplegia.
 In addition to information on the orthotic and rehabilitative potential of the glove, the results of this study will inform on home-based self-administered therapy which is important for non-hospitalised patients with impaired hand function.

-Project Lead: Dr Bethel Osuagwu PhD, SMSR
+Project Manager: Dr Bethel Osuagwu PhD, SMSR